rust-lang-ru/book/rustbook-ru/src/ch21-03-designing-the-interface.md

 confident that `FnOnce` is the trait that we want to use since the thread for running a request is only going to execute that request’s closure one time.

-`F` also has the trait bound `Send` and the lifetime bound `'static`, which also make sense for our situation: we need `Send` to transfer the closure from one thread to another, and `'static` because we don’t know how long the thread will execute.
+`F` also has the trait bound `Send` and the lifetime bound `static`, which also make sense for our situation: we need `Send` to transfer the closure from one thread to another, and `static` because we don’t know how long the thread will execute.
 Let’s create an `execute` method on `ThreadPool` that will take a generic parameter `F` with these bounds: